2015 Paris Terror Attacks Fast Facts

 December 17, 2015 - Officials briefed on the investigation tell CNN the terrorists used encrypted apps, including Telegram and WhatsApp, to plan the attacks.

-March 18, 2016 - Salah Abdeslam is wounded and captured following a gunbattle with authorities in Belgium.
+March 18, 2016 - Suspect Salah Abdeslam is wounded and captured following a gunbattle with authorities in Belgium.
 Four others are also arrested in the anti-terror raid.

-April 8, 2016 - Mohamed Abrini, a suspect in the Paris attacks and the March 22 bombings in Brussels, is arrested in Belgium along with five other people during a police sweep.
-Abrini tells authorities that his terrorist cell had been plotting to attack an international soccer tournament in France.
+April 8, 2016 - Suspect Mohamed Abrini is arrested in Belgium along with five other people during a police sweep.

-November 4, 2016 - It is announced that the Bataclan music venue in Paris will reopen with a performance by the British singer Sting a day before the first anniversary of the terror attack.

 November 8, 2016 - French officials tell CNN they have identified the suspected coordinator of the Paris terror attacks as Oussama Atar, 32.
-He is believed to have directed both the Paris and Brussels attacks from Syria.
-The March 22 attacks in the Belgian capital killed 32 people and injured more than 300.
+He is believed to have directed the Paris attacks and the March 22 Brussels attacks.
+The attacks in the Belgian capital killed 32 people and injured more than 300.

 November 12, 2016 - The day before the first anniversary of the Paris terror attacks, the Bataclan reopens with a performance by Sting.